-The purpose of the Hatcheries Management and Operation Plan is to provide capacity for fish propagation during dam removal and for re-population of new habitat when dam removal is complete.
-The Hatcheries Management and Operation Plan describes the Renewal Corporation's plans to construct, modify, operate, maintain, and facilitate transfer of ownership of the Fall Creek Hatchery, while retiring Iron Gate Hatchery.
-This Hatcheries Management and Operation Plan also includes annual fish production goals, identification of water supplies needed to operate the hatcheries, and the required minimum amount of flow below diversions.
+The purpose of the Hatcheries Management and Operations Plan is to provide capacity for fish propagation during dam removal and for re-population of new habitat when dam removal is complete.
+At the recommendation of the National Marine Fisheries Service and the California Department of Fish and Wildlife, the Renewal Corporation will move hatchery operations to Fall Creek Fish Hatchery, replacing operations at Iron Gate Fish Hatchery.
+In addition to the information contained in this Hatcheries Management and Operations Plan, hatchery operations will be conducted in general accordance with regulatory authorizations, including but not limited to the National Marine Fisheries Service's Biological Opinion for the Proposed Action and the Hatchery and Genetic Management Plan for Iron Gate Hatchery Coho Salmon or as amended.
+The Hatcheries Management and Operations Plan describes the Renewal Corporation's plans to construct, modify, operate, maintain, and facilitate transfer of ownership of the Fall Creek Fish Hatchery (FCFH), while retiring Iron Gate Fish Hatchery (IGFH).
+This Hatcheries Management and Operations Plan also includes annual fish production goals, identification of water supplies needed to operate the hatcheries, and the required minimum amount of flow below diversions.